 It’s estimated that bots comprise roughly 52% of all internet traffic, according to HubSpot.
 Harmful bots (like fraud bots) make up a large part of this number.

 Click bots are designed to carry out click fraud.
-They vary from relatively simple (access webpage and click on the desired link) to advanced (mimic the actions a human would take such as moving the mouse and clicking at uneven intervals).
+They vary from relatively simple (access the webpage and click on the desired link) to advanced (mimic the actions a human would take, such as moving the mouse and clicking at uneven intervals).
 The more advanced a bot is, the more difficult it is to distinguish it from a legitimate user.